-The MAX17491 is a single-phase synchronous noninverting MOSFET driver.
-The MAX17491 is intended to work with controller ICs like the MAX8736, MAX8786, or MAX17030 in multiphase notebook CPU core regulators.
+The MAX8791/MAX8791B are single-phase, synchronous, noninverting MOSFET drivers.
+The MAX8791/MAX8791B are intended to work with controller ICs like the MAX8736 or MAX8786, in multiphase notebook CPU core regulators.

-The regulators can either step down directly from the battery voltage to create the core voltage or step down from the main system supply.
+The regulators can either step down directly from the battery voltage to create the core voltage, or step down from the main system supply.
 The single-stage conversion method allows the highest possible efficiency, while the 2-stage conversion at higher switching frequency provides the minimum possible physical size.

-The low-side driver is optimized to drive 3nF capacitive loads with 4ns/8ns typical fall/rise times, and the high-side driver with 8ns/10ns typical fall/rise times.
+The low-side drivers are optimized to drive 3nF capacitive loads with 4ns/8ns typical fall/rise times, and the high-side driver with 8ns/10ns typical fall/rise times.
 Adaptive dead-time control prevents shoot-through currents and maximizes converter efficiency.